 Even a plumber or engineer would only be guessing your water flow rate.
 They would have to work it out on a case-by-case basis.

-However, provided you are prepared to roll up your sleeves it is not that hard to get a fairly accurate estimate of the flow rate in your house.
+Provided you are prepared to roll up your sleeves for a few minutes, it is not that hard to get an accurate idea of the flow rate in your property.

 The best way of doing this is to actually get a bucket and stopwatch and time the flow from each tap or shower head.
-This might seem silly but it will be accurate.
+This might seem basic but it will be accurate.

-The trick is to estimate the maximum amount of water you might use at any one time.
+The trick is to consider the maximum amount of water you might use at any one time.
 That will be your maximum flow rate aka "peak flow rate" or "peak demand".

 Flow Rate Considerations